 One of the questions we get most is how to apply perfume.
 Of course you can just spray it wherever, but there are definitely optimal ways of doing it if you’re looking for subtlety and longevity, both of which are super important when you’re indulging in a high quality fragrance.
 Here are five suggestions that will help you get the best-smelling effect from your scent.

 1. Less is more.
 This is especially true if you’ve been wearing a scent for a while.
 You’ll naturally become less sensitive to it over time, so you’ll be tempted to get more heavy-handed with it to assure yourself that the scent is still there.
 But err on the side of subtle, rather than obnoxious.
 Chances are that people close to you will pick up on the scent when they’re close enough (it's called sillage, if you want to be fancy), and you don’t need to douse yourself with it like it's bottle of champagne after you just won a Formula One race.
 Stick to no more than 2-3 sprays per application, especially if you’re wearing anything stronger than an Eau de Toilette.

 2. Heat is the frenemy.
 Think of your body heat as a campfire, and your fragrance is the wood.
 The hotter the fire, the less time it takes for that wood to burn up.
 Your body heat is what helps release the scent into the air around you, and that’s a good thing, but prolonged heat will hasten how quickly it vanishes on your skin.
-You can't help being. a hottie, but to preserve the quality of your fragrance when you're not wearing it by keeping it in a cool, dark place and remember that when it’s hot out, be prepared to re-apply a bit more often than when it’s cool.
+You can't help being. a hottie, but to preserve the quality of your fragrance when you're not wearing it, keep it in a cool, dark place.
+And remember that when it’s hot out, be prepared to re-apply a bit more often.